a-langer/nexus-sso/README.md

 ## Supported features and examples of usage

+> **Warn**: Since version `3.70.1-java11-ubi` your need migrate from legacy OrientDB to H2DB.
+Version 3.71.0 and beyond do not support OrientDB, Java 8, or Java 11, see [Migration.md](docs/Migration.md) for more information.
+>
 > **Note**: Since version `3.70.0-java11-ubi` image and all libraries have been updated to Java 11.
 See [release notes][9.1] for more information.

 Since version `3.61.0` for using SSO and User Tokens, it is enough to have following [realms][6] in the order listed: